-If you are sat on the left-hand side of the car instead of the right, you will need to operate essential driving apparatus, such as the gearstick with your opposite hand.
+If you are sitting on the left-hand side of the car instead of the right, you will need to operate essential driving apparatus, such as the gearstick with your opposite hand.

-Permanently resting your right hand on the gearstick – at least at first – will help prevent you from opening the window every time you need to change gear.
+Permanently resting your right hand on the gearstick – at least at first – will help prevent you from opening the window every time you need to change gears.

 Similarly, resting your left elbow on the armrest or window of your car will help you assume the driving posture needed for driving a left-handed drive car.

-The gearstick and driver’s seat may have switched place in a left-hand drive car, but the pedals are in the same position, so the accelerator remains in the same position.
+The gearstick and driver’s seat may have switched places in a left-hand drive car, but the pedals are in the same position, so the accelerator remains in the same position.

 The roads in Turkey

-On quieter rural roads, it is most unusual to see heavy vehicles, making them ideal for the tourist.
+On quieter rural roads, it is most unusual to see heavy vehicles, making them ideal for tourists.

 Driving on these less well-maintained roads is not only fun, but it is here that you will find the most picturesque villages, with few of them frequented by the mass tourist trade.
 Here you can find true Turkish life, and all visitors are made very welcome.

 The speed limit on most roads in Turkey is 90km/h.
-In cities and on some rural roads, the speed limit is usually 50km/h and on motorways it is 120km/h.
+In cities and on some rural roads, the speed limit is usually 50km/h, on motorways, it is 120km/h and on highways, it is 130km/h.
 However, a word of caution is necessary.
 Although speeding laws do exist, and if caught severe penalties may be handed out, driving over the speed limit will almost certainly be encountered.
 Local people in towns, on rural roads, and on the highways tend to go as fast as they possibly can!